CodeToClarity Logo

 {

-Task SendAsync(string message);
+Task SendAsync(string recipient, string message);

 }